What is the SCRA?

-For example, if you bought a car before serving on active duty, and your current interest rate is 18 percent, you can invoke your SCRA benefits and have your rate lowered to 6 percent.
-Please note that in this same example, military personnel who purchase a car while serving on active duty, cannot apply SCRA to lower the interest rate on their loan.
+For example, if you bought a car before serving on active duty, and your current interest rate is 18 percent, you can invoke your SCRA benefits and have your rate lowered to 6%.

-Chase supports the military by offering active duty personnel interest rates that are 2% lower than what SCRA actually requires, meaning that you could lower your interest rate to 4% while on active duty, and for a year afterward.
+Chase supports the military by offering active duty personnel interest rates that are 2% lower than what SCRA actually requires, meaning you could lower your interest rate to 4% while on active duty, and for a year afterward.
 Credit card companies will also waive annual credit card fees, offering considerable savings.
-American Express Platinum cardholders could save $450 annually under SCRA.
+American Express Platinum cardholders could save $650 annually.

 For more information on your Servicemembers Civil Relief Act benefits, please contact your base Legal Assistance Office, or visit the official website on Servicemembers Civil Relief Act

 The Justice Department’s Civil Rights Division was created in 1957 by the enactment of the Civil Rights Act of 1957.
 The act upholds the civil and constitutional rights of all Americans, particularly some of the most vulnerable members of society.
 As part of its work, the Civil Rights Division is tasked with enforcing the Servicemembers Civil Relief Act, which was enacted in 2003.